Data-driven discovery of Koopman eigenfunctions for control: Series solutions for eigenfunctions

-\RefereeOne{EDMD with control (EDMDc) has recently been combined with model predictive control with promising results~\cite{Korda2016arxiv}.
-Both KRONIC and EDMDc provide Koopman-based linear system identification that can be leveraged for model-based control, such as MPC or LQR, as shown in Fig.~\ref{Fig:KRONICvsEDMDc}.
+\RefereeOne{ Finite-dimensional approximations of the Koopman operator are typically obtained as its projection onto a specified basis, which may suffer from a well-known closure issue.
+The matrix $\bK$ is usually large, as the state is lifted to a high-dimensional space, and the resulting model rarely closes and spurious eigenfunctions may appear.
+Building on EDMD, we construct a reduced-order model using validated Koopman eigenfunctions, so that the resulting model will be \textit{closed by design}.} Both KRONIC and EDMD with control~\cite{Korda2016arxiv} provide Koopman-based system identification that can be leveraged for model-based control, such as MPC or LQR, as shown in Fig.~\ref{Fig:KRONICvsEDMDc}.
 However, there are a number of key differences: (1) KRONIC directly identifies Koopman eigenfunctions, while EDMDc approximates the Koopman operator restricted to a high-dimensional span of observables.
 (2) EDMD augments the state vector with nonlinear measurements, increasing the dimension of the system.
 In contrast, KRONIC yields a reduced-order model in terms of a few Koopman eigenfunctions.
 (3) Control is incorporated in EDMDc as an approximated affine linear term.
 KRONIC derives an expression for how eigenfunctions are affected by control through the generator equation.
-However, this may render the control term nonlinear in the state.
+However, this may render the control term bilinear (nonlinear in the state).
 (4) The cost function for EDMDc is defined in the state or measurement space, while KRONIC defines the cost in eigenfunctions; note that these cost functions are not always transferable.
-(5) Finally, KRONIC readily admits more complicated solutions, such as limit cycle stabilization, as these correspond to level sets of the eigenfunctions, which is more challenging to incorporate with EDMDc.}
+(5) Finally, KRONIC readily admits more complicated solutions, such as limit cycle stabilization, as these correspond to level sets of the eigenfunctions.

 As with previous studies, this work further cements the importance of accurate identification and representation of Koopman eigenfunctions.
 Future work will continue to develop algorithms to extract approximate eigenfunctions from data, and it is likely that these efforts will benefit from advances in machine learning.
 In addition, there is a fundamental uncertainty principle in representing Koopman eigenfunctions, as these eigenfunctions may themselves be irrepresentable, as are the long-time flow maps for chaotic systems.
 Instead of seeking perfect Koopman eigenfunctions, which may not be attainable, it will be important to incorporate uncertainty quantification into the data-driven Koopman framework.
 Model uncertainties may then be managed with robust control.